mooredan/unifuzz/README.md

 The above page provides a link to a WIN32 DLL for use on Windows systems, which cannot be used on macOS or Linux systems.
 Therefore the code needs to be compiled to work on a macOS system.
+Jun 2025 : Makefile changes to compile on a Linux system made

 This page gives some details on how to compile a SQLite loadable extension: https://sqlite.org/loadext.html